-- multiline strings can be used by indenting following lines - the format is Markdown ckan.theme ckan.theme = my-extension/theme-asset
+- multiline strings can be used by indenting following lines - the format is Markdown ckan.theme

 Note: Whilst the default text is translated into many languages (switchable in the page footer), the text in this configuration option will not be translatable.
 For this reason, it's better to overload the snippet in home/snippets/about_text.html.
 For more information, see Theming guide.